 Consortia will conduct scheduled visits with sites.
 Local consortia determine how far in advance the visits may be scheduled.
-Notification to the site of randomly selected classrooms to be assessed on ERS and CLASS will occur the day of the visit.
-The assessor will ensure the classroom being assessed is staffed by the lead teacher on record.
+Notification to the site of randomly selected classrooms to be assessed on CLASS will occur the day of the visit.
+The assessor will ensure the classroom being assessed is staffed by the lead teacher on record (or long-term sub who has been serving as lead teacher in the classroom longerthan 30 days).